ArcKnight01/Sinkers/README.md

 | **Power**        | 12 V battery with 5 V logic regulator; common ground and waterproof connectors | Power distribution      |

 ### Pinout Summary
-The original BlueFin Sandshark hardware uses the following pin mappingshttps://github.com/ArcKnight01/Sinkers/blob/HEAD/README.md#L94-L104.
+The original BlueFin Sandshark hardware uses the following pin mappings.
 If you modify the wiring or use a different board, update these accordingly.

 | Device/Signal      | Pin(s)                        | Notes                                     |
 |--------------------|-------------------------------|-------------------------------------------|